SkynetLabs/skynet-docs/source/includes/_uploading.md

 ...portal.../...skylink.../dir2
 </pre>

-... will download them as a .zip archive containing the contents, by default.
+will download it as a .zip archive (by default) containing the directory contents.

 ### Parameters